Adrenal Failure

 What is adrenal failure?

-The body has two adrenal glands, one sitting on the top of each kidney.
-They make hormones that are used throughout the body.
+The body has two adrenal glands.
+One sits on top of each kidney.
+The adrenal glands make hormones that are used throughout the body.
 Adrenal failure happens when there are not enough adrenal hormones in the body.
 If these hormones are not being made, or the hormones that are made cannot be used by the body, severe, possibly life-threatening adrenal failure can happen.
 Adrenal failure may also be called “adrenal insufficiency.”

 Adrenal failure or insufficiency can be caused by:

-Adrenal insufficiency and failure often do not cause symptoms until your adrenal gland is really damaged or if your hormone levels are really low.
+Adrenal insufficiency and failure often do not cause symptoms until your adrenal gland is really damaged or if your hormone levels are very low.

 Symptoms of adrenal failure may be: